 which, under \eqref{eq:4.1-lindeberg}, follows from the standard Lindeberg central limit theorem for triangular arrays \citep[Theorem 3.4.5]{durrett2019probability}. \end{proof}

 \begin{remark} The proof of \Cref{thm:4.1-clt-rand} implies that

 where $d_{W,1}$ is the Wasserstein-1 distance.
-Moreover, if we assume a specific rate of convergence in \eqref{eq:4.1-nabla-l2-bound}, as well as a stronger integrability condition than \eqref{eq:4.1-lindeberg} such as uniform boundedness of $\|[\ell_n(X_0)-\mu_n]/\sigma_n\|_3$, then we can establish Berry-Esseen type finite sample error bound of normal approximation in the Wasserstein-1 and Kolmogorov-Smirnov distances. \end{remark}
+Moreover, if we assume a specific rate of convergence in \eqref{eq:4.1-nabla-l2-bound}, as well as a stronger integrability condition than \eqref{eq:4.1-lindeberg}, such as uniform boundedness of $\|[\ell_n(X_0)-\mu_n]/\sigma_n\|_3$, then we can establish the Berry–Esseen-type finite sample error bounds of normal approximation in the Wasserstein-1 and Kolmogorov–Smirnov distances. \end{remark}

 \begin{remark} In most applications, it is reasonable to assume that there exists a pair of positive constants $(\underline{c},\bar c)$ such that